andyjost/Sprite/docs/source/CommandLineInterface/EnvironmentVariables.rst

       ``SPRITE_CACHE_UPDATE='*.json.gz'`` in the environment.

 ``SPRITE_DEBUG``
-  Enables debugging of internal errors in Sprite.
+  Enables debugging for Sprite internal errors.
 The command-line tools ``sprite-exec`` and ``sprite-make`` normally report unexpected errors tersely.
 Enabling this allows one to see the full stack trace when Sprite fails.
 Set this to the value ``1`` to enable debugging.